aksommerville/eggsamples-202408/README.md

 - [ ] A game in WAT
 - [ ] A game in C++.
 Not going to bother with C++-conventional libs, but do at least demonstrate it can be done.
 - [ ] Other Wasmable languages: Rust, Go, Zig...
 Pascal?
 Fortran?
+- [ ] Realistic OpenGL demo.
+Hit as much of GLES2 as we can manage.
 - [ ] Client-side rendering in a laughably small framebuffer.
 - [ ] 3d graphics with triangles.
 I'm really curious how far one can take that.
 Can I write a StarFox clone?
 - [x] inkeep: Hide cursor until first event.
 It's misleading, I catch myself clicking out of the window because the cursor is there in the middle.
 - [x] malloc.c produces a 16-MB intermediate file.
 No harm, but can we prevent that? ...no doesn't seem so
 - [ ] Touch events get processed twice (presumably being aliased as mouse by the browser)
+- [ ] Make a separate "eggzotics" repo for projects that target Egg in addition to some highly-constrained native platform (Playdate, TinyArcade, ...)
+- [ ] Include an HTML build of each game such that they're playable from within Github.

 ## Game Ideas